She Loves Biscotti

 • The kernels should be plump and shiny.

-Also, remember to check the ends of the cob (where it was attached to the plant).
+Also, remember to check the cob ends (where it was attached to the plant).
 It should not be brown or discolored.

 Cooking corn